Article length: 10700 words (preview 2500/wds)

-Many writing experts will tell you Action Fiction is all about the Excitement it generates…
+Many writing experts will tell you Action Fiction boils down to the Excitement it generates…

 This is a backward and incomplete assessment.